devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <details><summary><strong><ins> 10.
 Install Windows in Pre-installed MacOS (Dual-Boot). </ins></strong></summary>

- - This process is very simple for dual boot and can ask doubts and issues here on [Telegram Group](https://t.me/infinix_inbook_discussion)
+ - This process is very simple for dual boot and can ask doubts and issues here.

  1. Take a Usb or sd-card, connect to pc & Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left.
  2. Select your flash drive (root usb device)and format it as `MS-DOS (FAT)` or `FAT-32`.
 Change `guid patition table` -> `Master Boot Record Partiton`.
 Hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).